cdk8s-team/cdk8s-plus/CONTRIBUTING.md

 - k8s-21/main
 - k8s-20/main

-In most cases, all you need to do is make a change to the latest version of cdk8s+.
-To do this, you can just follow the standard process for making a pull
-request: fork the repository, create your own branch, make some changes, and then run "npx projen build" to make sure the build succeeds and documentation is automatically updated.
+In most cases, all you need to do is make a change to the library corresponding to latest version of kubernetes (i.e to the `k8s-22/main` branch).
+To do this, you can just follow the standard process for making a pull request: fork the repository, create your own branch, and add your changes.
+When you are finished, you should run "npx projen build" to make sure all tests pass and documentation is automatically updated.

 When you clone the repo, it will check out the branch corresponding to the latest version (k8s-22/main), and when you create the pull request on GitHub, it